We celebrate eight of our favourite moments of development impact through youth volunteering.

 So volunteers set up a child marriage prevention committee – made up of village elders to youth club members – with the idea being that anyone could report a planned marriage to the committee.
 A year later, three weddings had already been stopped and the girls returned to school.

-3. The disabled graduate teaching young people about aspiration
+3. The law graduate living with disability and teaching young people about aspiration

 Khe Ouk, 25, is from Cambodia’s Battambang province.
 Born without fully formed limbs, this determined law graduate hasn’t let his disability stand in the way.
 Through ICS, he’s been working with young Cambodians to support them into the careers they aspire to get into.